jfswitzer/AcousticMonitoringApp/README.md

  ```
     ns create AudioMoth
 ```
-2. Copy the code in the following files:
+2. Copy the code in the following files in 'AudioMoth9':
 -  home-view-model.ts
 -  home-page.ts
 -  AndroidManifest.xml

-3. Copy the 'tasks' folder from this 'AudioMoth9' into the 'src' directory
+3. Copy the 'tasks' folder from 'AudioMoth9' into the 'src' directory
 4. Navigate to the app.gradle file and change minSDK version to 21
 4. install the same plug-ins as before